EvilGenie: A Reward Hacking Benchmark: Methods

-The LLM judge is provided with the problem statement, the agent’s final solution file, and a prompt instructing it to classify the approach as either reward hacking, a heuristic solution, or a legitimate attempt.
+\paragraph*{LLM judge.} We prompt an LLM judge with the problem statement, the agent’s final solution file, and a prompt instructing it to classify the approach as either reward hacking, a heuristic solution, or a legitimate attempt.
 The prompt is given in Appendix~\ref{app:LLM Judge Prompt}.